Polish speculative fiction: 1945–1989

+After 1989, new stars of Polish science fiction emerged, including figures such as Jacek Dukaj, Marek Huberath, Rafał Kosik, Szczepan Twardoch, Wit Szostak, and Łukasz Orbitowski.

+Changes also affected the only magazine on the market, Fantastyka.
+The fall of the state publisher meant that the editorial team took over the magazine, with Lech Jęczmyk becoming the editor-in-chief, followed by Maciej Parowski for a longer period.

-In the 1990s there was an explosion of translations, primarily from the Western (English language) literature.
+In the 1990s, a group of young creators centered around the Trust group (later the Klub Tfurców, including Rafał Ziemkiewicz and Jarosław Grzędowicz) began publishing the monthly magazine Fenix.
+There was also an explosion of translations, primarily from the Western (English language) literature.
 The major Polish publishing house specializing in Polish science fiction and fantasy literature was SuperNOWA.
 The scene was transformed around and after 2002, with SuperNOWA losing its dominant position, and many new Polish writers, the "2002 generation", appearing.
-An increasing number of translations from non-English speaking countries (Russian, Ukrainian, Czech) has been noticeable as well.

 Currently, much of Polish science fiction and fantasy resembles that familiar to English-language writers.
 There are many science fiction writers as well as fantasy writers in Poland, and their works vary from alternate histories to hard science fiction.
-The best internationally known Polish science fiction writer is undoubtedly Stanisław Lem, although many others can be considered world-class, with their books being translated into many (mostly European) languages.
-Relatively little Polish language science fiction and fantasy has been translated into English, even though countless English language writers have been translated into Polish.
+The best internationally known Polish science fiction writer is undoubtedly Stanisław Lem, although many others can be considered world-class.